yellowmessenger/documentation/docs/cookbooks/voice-as-channel/voicearchitecture.md

     > Ex: "I am Jake, I want to know my bank balance."

-8. The user response will be sent from Telephony platform to the Yellow Cloud platform.
+8. The user response will be sent from the Telephony platform to the Yellow Cloud platform.
 9. Bot identifies the request(intent) and generates an output to be sent to the user via.
 Telephony platform in the form of speech.

 ![](https://i.imgur.com/jA2y1NU.png)

 This flow continues until the conversation reaches the end or the bot user disconnects the call.